Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: Conclusion

 Pre-trained foundation models (FMs) have become the cornerstone of generative AI tasks across natural language processing (NLP) and computer vision (CV) domains \cite{vaswani2017transformer,grattafiori2024llama3,dosovitskiy2021vit}.
 Fine-tuning these models has emerged as a standard paradigm for efficiently adapting them to diverse downstream tasks.
 However, high-quality public data are increasingly scarce, and privacy concerns over training on private data continue to grow.
-Federated learning (FL)~\cite{mcmahan2017communication} enables privacy-preserving collaboration to effectively leverage distributed private data for training high-quality models, therefore, FL has been combined with fine-tuning of FMs in recent works.
+Federated learning (FL)~\cite{mcmahan2017communication} enables privacy-preserving collaboration to effectively leverage distributed private data for training high-quality models.
+Therefore, FL has been combined with fine-tuning of FMs in recent works \cite{hu2022lora, zhang2024fedit,chen2025rolora, guo2025fedsalora,sun2024ffalora, singhal2025fedexlora}.

 However, the prohibitive communication overhead due to the scale of FMs has motivated the development of the federated low-rank adaptation (FedLoRA) framework~\cite{hu2022lora, zhang2024fedit}.
 Existing studies primarily focus on improving performance~\cite{chen2025rolora, guo2025fedsalora} or mitigating aggregation bias~\cite{sun2024ffalora, singhal2025fedexlora}.
-Despite their effectiveness, they predominantly operate under homogeneous settings, assuming that all clients adopt an identical LoRA rank.
+Despite their effectiveness, they typically assume homogeneous LoRA ranks across clients.